Quantum simulation of non-equilibrium dynamics and thermalization in the Schwinger model

 {\it Discretized Hamiltonian of the Schwinger model.} The Lagrangian of the (massive) Schwinger model is given by~\cite{Schwinger:1962tp,Coleman:1975pw} \be \ml{L} = \overline{\psi} \big( i\slashed{D} - m \big) \psi - \frac{1}{4}F^{\mu\nu} F_{\mu\nu} \,, \ee where $\slashed{D} = \gamma^\mu D_\mu$ with $\{\gamma^\mu,\gamma^\nu\}=2g^{\mu\nu}$, the covariant derivative is $D_\mu = \partial_\mu - i e A_\mu$ and the field strength tensor is $F_{\mu\nu} = \partial_\mu A_\nu - \partial_\nu A_\mu$.
 The fermion field has two components $\psi=(\psi_u,\psi_d)^T$, where $u,d$ represent the upper and lower components, respectively.
 Furthermore, $m$ and $e$ denote the mass and the charge of the fermion, respectively.

 To simulate the real-time dynamics of the Schwinger model on a quantum computer, we employ the Kogut-Susskind Hamiltonian formulation of Ref.~\cite{Kogut:1974ag} and discretize the field theory on a spatial lattice with $N$ sites.
 We employ periodic boundary conditions, which allows for the projection onto a reduced Hilbert space with definite momentum and parity.
-From the Lagrangian in Eq.~\eqref{eq:Lagrangian}, the discretized Hamiltonian can be obtained by choosing the axial gauge $A_0=0$, using staggered fermions~\cite{Casher:1973uf,Kogut:1974ag,Banks:1975gq}, and applying the Jordan-Wigner transformation~\cite{Jordan:1928wi}.
+From the Lagrangian in Eq.~\eqref{eq:Lagrangian}, the discretized Hamiltonian can be obtained by choosing the axial gauge $A_0=0$, using staggered fermions~\cite{Casher:1973uf,Kogut:1974ag,Banks:1975gq}, and applying the Jordan-Wigner transformation~\cite{Jordan:1928wi}, which is reviewed in Appendices~\ref{app:a} and~\ref{app:b} in detail.
 The Hamiltonian can then be written as

 where $a$ is the lattice spacing, $n$ labels the fermion lattice sites, and $N_f=2N$ is the total number of fermion lattice sites.
 See Fig.~\ref{fig:schwinger} for an example with $N_f=8$.
 The continuum theory is recovered in the limits $a\to 0$ and $N_f \to \infty$, such that $a N_f$ is fixed.
 Here $\sigma^{\pm}(n)=(\sigma_x(n) \pm i \sigma_y(n))/2$ and $\sigma_{x,y,z}(n)$ are the Pauli matrices at fermion site $n$.
-The operators $L^{\pm}_n$ are the raising/lowering operators for a quantum system with the eigenstates $|\ell_n\rangle$ associated with the eigenenergies $\ell_n$.
-The eigenenergies $\ell_n$ correspond to the electric flux between the fermion sites $n$ and $n+1$ while the ladder operators $L^{\pm}_n$ correspond to the gauge link between $n$ and $n+1$, which increases or decreases the electric flux by one unit.
+The operators $L^{\pm}_n$ are the raising/lowering operators for a quantum system with the eigenstates $|\ell_n\rangle$ associated with the eigenvalues $\ell_n$.
+The eigenvalues $\ell_n$ correspond to the electric flux between the fermion sites $n$ and $n+1$ while the ladder operators $L^{\pm}_n$ correspond to the gauge link between $n$ and $n+1$, which increases or decreases the electric flux by one unit.
 The subscript $S$ of the Hamiltonian in Eq.~(\ref{eq:H_S}) indicates that the Schwinger model will serve as the system interacting with a thermal environment, see Eq.~(\ref{eq:Hamiltonian_3}) below.

 The lattice formulation of the Schwinger model varies in literature in how the infinite number of states of the gauge field are treated.
 Here we follow the setup of Ref.~\cite{Klco:2018kyo}, where a finite-dimensional representation of the gauge degrees of freedom is achieved by imposing a cutoff on the total electric flux.
 We find the following closed form for the number of physical states that satisfy Gauss's law with $|\ell_n|\leq 1$,